johno/snotel-old/README.md

 # Snotel

-TODO: Write a gem description
+This is a gem for a Ruby client to access SNOTEL data from the NRCS.

 ## Installation